defencedigital/moduk-service-manual/src/security/how-to-label-information.md

 - designing systems to protect all types of sensitive data when they only handle some sensitive data or none at all

 {{ component('inset-text', {
-  text: "Only use OFFICIAL-SENSITIVE as a label if have evidence to support your decision."
+  text: 'Only use OFFICIAL-SENSITIVE as a label if have evidence to support your decision.'
 }) }}